Family-Friendly LodgingPhoto: @autumnpaizley

 6. Getting off the Grid

-Primitive camping can allow for light RV access, car camping and tent camping and ‘roughing it’ can be a great time to teach kids about the natural world.
-Take a look at this previous blog about camping successfully with kids.
+Primitive camping can include light RV access, car camping, or traditional tent camping.
+A little bit of “roughing it” is a great way to teach kids about the natural world and build confidence outdoors.
+For tips and encouragement, take a look at our previous blog on camping successfully with kids.

 7. Stargazing